-On October 26, 2013, Long parked his car in Valerie McCoy's yard and left it there.
-McCoy called the Kansas City, Missouri police at approximately 8:20 am.
-When officers arrived, McCoy explained that a black male parked the car in her yard, knocked on the door, and left when she did not answer.
-The officers found a 2013 silver Avenger parked in McCoy's yard, ran the license plate number, and learned it was a rental car.
+When officers arrived at the scene of the apparent trespassing and vehicle abandonment, McCoy explained that a black male parked the car in her yard, knocked on the door, and left when she did not answer.
+The officers found a 2013 silver Avenger parked in McCoy's backyard, ran the license plate number, and learned it was a rental car.
 After an unsuccessful attempt to contact the rental company, the officers called a tow truck to remove the car from McCoy's property.

-After the officers ordered the tow truck, Long ran towards them.
-Long gave the officers his name, told the officers the name of the person who rented the car, and explained that he had parked the car in McCoy's yard.
-The officers handcuffed and frisked Long and asked if they could look in the car.
+After officers had already ordered the tow truck, Long ran towards them from another property.
+He gave the officers his name, told the officers the name of the person who had rented the car, and explained that he had parked the car in McCoy's yard to hide the car so that he could visit the nearby home of a girlfriend without being seen.
+Recognizing the strangeness of the situation, the officers handcuffed and frisked Long and asked if they could look in the car.
 Long said it would be okay but that the keys were at a nearby house.
-Officers ran Long's name and a computer search revealed two outstanding warrants for his arrest.
-Believing these warrants were out of Kansas City, Missouri, the officers placed Long in a patrol vehicle.
-Soon after, the officers learned the warrants were out of Kansas City, Kansas, and were non-extraditable.
-The officers did not, however, remove Long's handcuffs or release him from the patrol vehicle.
+He did not otherwise provide assistance to the officers to obtain the keys or enable a search.

-1The Honorable Brian C. Wimes, United States District Judge for the Western District of Missouri, adopting the Report and Recommendation of the Honorable John T. Maughmer, United States Magistrate Judge for the Western District of Missouri.
+2The Honorable Brian C. Wimes, United States District Judge for the Western District of Missouri, adopting the Report and Recommendation of the Honorable John T. Maughmer, United States Magistrate Judge for the Western District of Missouri.